Known Issues and Recommendations

 |ID: MFWK-17563||Found In: 8.1.300.12||Fixed In: 8.5.101.00|

-On the RHEL 7 or CentOS Linux 7 platform, and when using LDAP external authentication, Configuration Server does not open the LDAP authentication library (./libgauth_ldap_64.so) even if the LD_LIBRARY_PATH environment variable is set correctly and the library is available.
+On the RHEL 7.x, CentOS, Oracle, or SUSE Linux platform, and when using LDAP external authentication, Configuration Server does not open the LDAP authentication library (./libgauth_ldap_64.so) even if the LD_LIBRARY_PATH environment variable is set correctly and the library is available.
 The following log event is generated instead:

 Std 22302 External authentication configuration error: Authentication library [./libgauth_ldap_64.so] could not be opened.
 Reason ./libgauth_ldap_64.so: cannot open shared object file: No such file or directory.

 This problem occurs because another dependent library (libsasl2.so) has a different name on the RHEL 7.x platform.

 Workaround: Manually create a symbolic link for libsasl2.so with a name compatible with what Configuration Server expects, by entering the following commands: